vootbd/devops/README.md

 ## Task 1
 Create a full project with code, deployment YAML and Jenkinsfile in a GitHub/Gitlab/Bitbucket repository.

 The source should be php Laravel's latest code.
-You will take that code and make 2 docker file to create 2 docker images that displays the following static HTML pages,
+You will take that code and make 2 docker files to create 2 docker images that display the following static HTML pages,

 App 1 browser output: Hello I am App 1
 App 2 browser output: Hello I am App 2